 FBA offers expert advice on dialogue and peace mediation to the AU, in order to strengthen the organization’s role as a key mediator in African conflicts.
 FBA also offers dialogue and mediation training for ECOWAS and key actors within the ECOWAS member states, in order to enhance their capacity to prevent electoral violence.
 Violence in connection with elections is a widespread problem in West Africa.

-Click here to read the entire strategy for Sweden’s development cooperation with sub-Saharan Africa 2016–2021.
+Click here to read the entire strategy for Sweden’s regional development cooperation with Africa 2022–2026.

 Photo: UN Photo/Catianne Tijerina